 Points to consider if you are switching from PAYE to REPAYE

-Monthly Repayment: If you are having trouble in the payment, than Repaye can help in lowering the payment rate.
+Monthly Repayment: If you are having trouble with the payment, then REPAYE can help in lowering the payment rate.

-Income-Based Repayment: It is used to reach as many as borrowers, which is based on the income of the individual.
+Income-Based Repayment: It is used to reach as many borrowers, which is based on the income of the individual.